AfrahKhader/NLPCoursework-26/README.md

 The `BestModel` folder contains:
 - The Jupyter notebook `BestModel` used to train the final model and generate predictions
-- `dev.txt` — model predictions on the official development set
+- `dev.txt`: model predictions on the official development set
-- `test.txt` — model predictions on the official test set
+- `test.txt`: model predictions on the official test set
-- `model/` — folder containing the saved model configuration and tokenizer
+- `model/`: folder containing the saved model configuration and tokenizer

 ## Notebook Description